asross/encryption_lesson/README.md

 encryption_lesson
 =================

-This is a very simple but interactive lesson about encryption, that I made for a friend.
+This is a simple interactive lesson about encryption that I made for a friend.
 It includes a basic javascript implementation of one-time pad encryption.